jonkislin/ashenstone_lorebook/src/1-0-world_cultures.md

 > Post-Chakri Revelations Follow (2025 Lore Expansion)

-The Visitors' true name is the Ildarii (called in other realms the Eladrin Elves) and in the Northern Lands, they form two orders - The *Deepchasers* of Jezier'Raik and the *Seershadows* of Kiv'la.
+The Visitors' true name is the Ildaari (called in other realms the Eladrin Elves) and in the Northern Lands, they form two orders - The *Deepchasers* of Jezier'Raik and the *Seershadows* of Kiv'la.
 Primarily hunters, both orders have a favored prey - The Seershadows hunt all manner of Celestial Aberrations that encroach on the planet, and the Deepchasers hunt Graxils - spectres associated with the Dead moon Almak - deep underground.

-Ildariin Elves, while not impervious to violent deaths, nonetheless do not grow old and very rarely die from illness.
+Ildaarin Elves, while not impervious to violent deaths, nonetheless do not grow old and very rarely die from illness.
 As such, some members have lived for millenia or more.

-The Ildarii are exceedingly rare, exceptionally isolated, and keep to themselves.
-Heavily steeped in magic, they also rarely if ever travel to lands under Ashenstone's greater zone of influence, and thus few if any humans have had contact with the Ildariin in centuries.
+The Ildaari are exceedingly rare, exceptionally isolated, and keep to themselves.
+Heavily steeped in magic, they also rarely if ever travel to lands under Ashenstone's greater zone of influence, and thus few if any humans have had contact with the Ildaarin in centuries.

 ## Halflings